WildCoastSolutions/CommandLine/README.md

 # Using

-First you need to specify all the flags and arguments your application is going to support, each with name, letter, description, and optionally a list of allowed value, a default value and whether it is required or not.
+First you need to specify all the flags and arguments your application is going to support.
+Each has a name, letter, description, and optionally a list of allowed values, a default value and whether it is required or not.

-Once this is established, Parse is called with the given command line and the user values passed in are stored.
-Then they can be queried and the relevant action taken.
+Once this is established, Parse is called with the given command line (argv).
+Then you can get the state of args and their values and take action.

 **Flag vs Arg**